RahulShagri/1D-Bar-Element-1-DOF-FEM-Solver/README.md

 # INSTRUCTIONS

-Make sure the numpy library is installed.
-Then, simply run the .py file.
+Make sure numpy library is installed, then, simply run the .py file.